matrix-org/dendrite/docs/INSTALL.md

 # Installing Dendrite

+> Be advised that Dendrite is still in development and it's not recommended for
+> use in production environments just yet!

+## Dendrite Running Mode

-Dendrite can be run in one of two configurations:
+Dendrite can be run in one of two configurations ("*mode*"):

 * **Monolith mode**: All components run in the same process.
 In this mode, it is possible to run an in-process [NATS Server](https://github.com/nats-io/nats-server)